-Event Name Expected Suggested Description No. Max.
-SESSION START ≥ 3 30 Tabulator is turned on (e.g., 3 times: for initialization, testing, and election) POWER FAIL 0 10 Tabulator switches to backup battery as the 1 3 WER THE 10 result of a main power failure AUDIT REPORT 0 5 Audit report is printed COUNT RESTARTED 0 0 Tabulator is restarted while in election mode · · and counting is resumed MEMORY CARD RESET 0 0 The card is reset to a pre-election state fol- MEMORI CARD RESET 0 lowing/during an election DUPLICATE 0 0 The contents of the memory card are copied DOILICATE 0 to another card
+Event Name Expected No. Suggested Max.
+Description SESSION START ≥ 3 30 Tabulator is turned on (e.g., 3 times: for initialization, testing, and election) POWER FAIL 0 10 Tabulator switches to backup battery as the result of a main power failure AUDIT REPORT 0 5 Audit report is printed COUNT RESTARTED 0 0 Tabulator is restarted while in election mode and counting is resumed MEMORY CARD RESET 0 0 The card is reset to a pre-election state following/during an election DUPLICATE PLICATE 0 The contents of the memory card are copied to another card

-Table 7: Events in an election timeline that may indicate a problem.
+Table 5: Events in an election timeline that may indicate a problem.